Jammin93/howlong/README.md

 # Basic Usage

-Determin the time elapsed between November 30th, 1993 and the current date, in days.
+Determine the time elapsed between November 30th, 1993 and the current date, in days.

 ```console
 howlong 1993-11-30